aws-samples/aws-iot-greengrass-boto3/README.md

 cd coffeemachine_devicesimulator
 ```

-3. Install neccessary libraries and dependencies
+3. Install necessary libraries and dependencies

 The following example assumes Ubuntu/Debian Linux, you may need to adjust it for other Linux distributions: